Apokee/HotSpot/README.md

 > ckan install HotSpot
 ```

-It can be installed from the GUI.
+It can also be installed from the GUI.

 ### Manual
 1. Download the distribution package from [Kerbal Stuff][kerbalstuff] or [GitHub][github-releases].